 The Responsibilities of the Injured Worker (employee)

-- Immediately report injury or incident to your supervisor and SSE, as stated in employee important information.
+- Immediately (within twenty-four hours) report injury or incident to your supervisor and SSE, as stated in employee important information.

 - Seek prompt medical treatment.

 - Complete accident or incident report, along with all necessary paperwork to file a claim.
 Return all paperwork to the corporate office and cooperate with any subsequent injury investigation.

 - Provide all necessary information to SSE.

 - Stay in contact with your Customer Service Manager and keep them advised of your progress as you recover from your injury.